1 Tissue types

 c.
 If you were to insert forceps into the pulmonary trunk, you could advance it in three different directions.

 ii.
-Which vessels would you be advancing through in each direction?
+Which named vessels would you be advancing through in each direction?

 iii.
-And at what main anatomic structure would arrive in each direction?
+At what main anatomic structure would arrive in each direction?

 2. View Case 27 Part 8.